 Is your new home located in a suburban or rural area?
 If so, you might look into a United States Department of Agriculture (USDA) loan.
 USDA loans are reserved for homes located in specific areas, but if you qualify, you can purchase a home with no down payment.

 Have you or your spouse ever served in the military?
 If so, you may be eligible for a Veterans Benefits Administration (VA) loan.
 VA loans don’t require any down payment, nor will you find yourself paying mortgage insurance.
 This is a great option for former or active military members and their families.

 The flip side to all of these loan programs is that they generally exclude fixer-upper homes.
 If you’re looking into a home that needs a lot of upgrades or improvements, the current owner may have to make repairs before you could qualify for one of these programs.
 Keep this in mind during your home search.

 Step Five: Get a Realtor in Tennessee

 Once you’re ready to start the search for your home, you’ll want to connect with a real estate agent.
-A licensed realtor can help you navigate the confusing process of negotiating an offer and juggling administrative details that go into buying a home.
+A licensed Realtor can help you navigate the confusing process of negotiating an offer and juggling all of the administrative details that go into buying a home.
 Plus, it’s always good to have an advocate on your side who will make your needs a priority.

-Your realtor will help you find homes that fit your needs and budget while teaching you the basics of how to buy a home.
-While you can do some of the searching beforehand, realtors often have more knowledge of the local housing market than what you can find on your own online.
+Your Realtor will help you find homes that fit your needs and budget, while teaching you the basics of how to buy a home.
+While you can conduct some of the search beforehand, Realtors often have more knowledge of the local housing market than what you can find online on your own.